Aspen Creek Grill

 Aspen Creek Grill (formerly Aspen Creek) is a restaurant chain with 8 locations.

 Aspen Creek's menu centers on steaks, salads, chicken, pasta, burgers and seafood.

-Aspen Creek restaurants are located in Louisville, Kentucky; Noblesville and Greenwood, Indiana; and Amarillo, Irving, Lubbock, and San Antonio in Texas.
+Aspen Creek restaurants are located in Louisville, Kentucky; Noblesville, Whitestown, and Greenwood, Indiana; and Amarillo, Irving, Lubbock, and San Antonio in Texas.

 History

 The first Aspen Creek restaurant was opened in the Louisville suburb of Fern Creek, on February 24, 2009.
 As its name implies, the store's design is much like a mountain lodge found around Aspen.

 It was previously owned by Texas Roadhouse.